ayw2026/ayw2026.github.io/_pages/info.md

 author_profile: true
 ---

-We invite all AIROYoung members, Ph.D. students, and early-stage Researchers (Ph.D. degree <= 5 years) in Operations Research and related topics, or anyone with a strong interest in OR with less than 35 years old to submit an abstract to be presented during the workshop.
+We invite all AIROYoung members, Ph.D. students, and early-stage Researchers (Ph.D. degree <= 5 years) in Operations Research and related topics, or anyone with a strong interest in OR under 35 years old, to attend the 10AYW and the Ph.D.
+School and to submit an abstract to be presented during the workshop or a short paper to be published in a volume in the AIRO Springer Series.
+We report all the details below.

+## Registration – Deadline: January 28, 2026

+One of AIROYoung's missions is to involve everyone in its events, regardless of their funds.
+For this reason, our events are free for everyone, and we work hard to secure some funding to help with accommodation.

+Participants submitting an abstract and simple attendees are required to fill in the **Workshop Registration Form** (link to the form will be available on November 3rd, at 17:00 CET).

+---

-## Abstract Submission, Deadline 10 December 2025
+## Abstract Submission – Deadline: December 10, 2025

-- Authors can submit an abstract to give a short presentation of their work by filling out the **Abstract Registration Form** (link to the form will be available soon).
+- Authors can submit an abstract to give a short presentation of their work by filling out the **Abstract Registration Form** (link to the form will be available on November 3rd, at 17:00 CET).
 - Submitted abstracts must be limited to one page in length (including references).
 Please use either the LaTeX or the Word template available [here](https://drive.google.com/file/d/1CvrwMNoGrqzNArSUvv-OT2wt7OgIZw5a/view?usp=share_link) and upload a ZIP file containing all source files and a PDF version of your abstract.
 Please name your PDF file as `SURNAME_NAME_10AYW` and the ZIP archive as `SURNAME_NAME_10AYW.zip`.
 - The acceptance of the contribution will be notified to the author by email by December 23, 2025.
 - Please note that each author can give at most one talk during the event.

----

-## Registration

-AIROYoung's mission is to involve everyone in its events, regardless of their funds.
-For this reason, our events are free for everyone, and we work hard to secure some funding to help with accommodation.

-Participants submitting an abstract and simple attendees are required to fill in the **Workshop Registration Form** (link to the form will be available soon).

 ---